Darkness4/blog/pages/blog/2024-01-11-cgo-guide/page.md

 ---
 title: Using C libraries in Go with CGO
-description: Advices about CGO.
+description: Simple guide and recommendations about CGO.
 For documentation purposes.
 ---

 I've made an [article about using Go with Portage and Crossdev for easy static compilation of CGO_ENABLED software](/blog/2023-11-08-go-with-portage-and-crossdev), but I didn't make an article about how to use CGO properly.